Engee documentation

 engee.run();

-The simulation data is loaded and visualised by reading csv files with room temperature readings.
+The data obtained during the simulation is downloaded and visualized by reading csv files with room temperature readings.

 In [ ]: